Ryvu Therapeutics Presents Clinical and Translational Data of RVU120 and SEL24 (MEN1703) at the 2022 American Society of Hematology (ASH) Annual Meeting

 Company to Host Investor Webinar on December 12 at 8 am CET (1 pm CT) to Review Data Presented.
 To register for the event, please click here.

-/EIN News/ -- KRAKOW, Poland, Dec.
-11, 2022 (GLOBE NEWSWIRE) -- Ryvu Therapeutics [WSE:RVU], a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology, today announced new data demonstrating clinical and preclinical activity of its selective CDK8/19 inhibitor RVU120 and its selective PIM/FLT3 inhibitor SEL24 (MEN1703) at the 64th American Society of Hematology (ASH) Annual Meeting & Exposition, which is being held on December 10–13, 2022, in New Orleans, Louisiana.
+KRAKOW, Poland, Dec.
+11, 2022 (GLOBE NEWSWIRE) -- Ryvu Therapeutics RVU, a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology, today announced new data demonstrating clinical and preclinical activity of its selective CDK8/19 inhibitor RVU120 and its selective PIM/FLT3 inhibitor SEL24 (MEN1703) at the 64th American Society of Hematology (ASH) Annual Meeting & Exposition, which is being held on December 10–13, 2022, in New Orleans, Louisiana.

 "The results presented at ASH from the ongoing Phase 1b trial of RVU120 in AML and HR-MDS, are very encouraging.
 RVU120 demonstrated meaningful clinical activity as monotherapy and was well tolerated across all doses," said Hendrik Nogai, M.D., Chief Medical Officer of Ryvu.
 "We are continuing dose escalation and expect responses to deepen at higher levels of target inhibition.
 The results presented today give us increased confidence in the potential for RVU120 to improve the lives of patients with AML and HR-MDS."